African Task Force¶

 What We Do¶

-- Provide logistical support for workshops in Africa: The African Task Force will work closely with the Africa Workshop Administrators to provide logistical support for workshops when needed.
+- Provide logistical support for workshops in Africa: The African Task Force will work closely with the African Regional Community Coordinators to provide logistical support for workshops when needed.

 - Focused online workshops for trained Instructors: Small online sessions will be hosted by task force members and other volunteers to demonstrate how various lessons are taught and to help solidify skills in the tools we teach.
 These sessions will be limited to a maximum of 5 trained (but not necessarily qualified) African instructors.
 We hope that this will help instructors to gain confidence in teaching the lessons but also to learn the tools.